-Lawmakers: Citi Bike expansion should be publicly funded
+Citi Bike expansion: Council majority supports public funding option - amNewYork

 Motivate, Citi Bike’s operators, is currently having conversations with the administration to shape out what a five-borough expansion would look like.
 Without a plan established, operational costs are difficult to estimate, according to sources familiar with the matter.

 Citi Bike would likely have to expand from a planned fleet of about 12,000 bikes by year’s end to about 70,000 or 80,000, according to rough estimates from Polly Trottenberg, the commissioner of the city’s Department of Transportation, at a recent Council hearing.
-Currently, the agency has been able to install 2,000 bikes a year at an annual cost of $12 million, according to Motivate.
+Currently, the installation of about 2,000 bikes requires a capital cost of $12 million, according to Motivate.

 “The mayor has said he’d like to make Citi Bike a five-borough system and we’re in active conversations with Motivate on how to continue to strengthen this popular program that the de Blasio administration rescued from the brink of collapse, put on solid footing, and will continue to expand to more neighborhoods this year,” said Austin Finan, a mayoral spokesman, in a statement.